What is the Book of Lamentations About?

 For All Who Grieve by Colin Smith

-Pastor Colin preaches this 4-part message series on the book of Lamentations with sensitivity and wisdom to those who are hurting.
+Pastor Colin Smith preaches this 4-part message series on the book of Lamentations with sensitivity and wisdom to those who are hurting.
 Walking through Lamentations by listening to these messages will comfort you, lead you to hope, and reveal Jesus’ compassion and love if you are in a season of sorrow, or it will equip you to compassionately and wisely walk with others who are grieving.

 As you read through Lamentations, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 Great trouble or pain.

 A place where sacrifices were made to worship God.
 An altar could be a pile of dirt or stones, or a raised platform of wood, marble, metal, or other materials.
 The bronze or brazen altar was used for burnt offerings in the tabernacle’s courtyard.
 It was a large box, eight feet square and four-and-a-half feet high, made of wood covered with bronze.
 A much larger altar replaced it when Solomon built the temple.
-The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the holy of holies.
+The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the Holy of Holies.
 Every day, both morning and evening, incense was burned here, symbolizing the prayers of the people.

 The 70-year period when Jews were in exile in Babylon.